Chapter 36

 All things were relative in the order that they were now being processed.

 These are the four basic rules of the game.
-Follow them, and you should traipse through the wonderment unscathed.
+Follow them, and you should make it through the labyrinth unscathed.
 Caution was the key, and slowly, I got myself out of a very tense and alarming situation.

 Reviews for chapter 36